qingyuan-wu/Python-Projects/SmallPrograms/README.md

 The programs include:

-* Empirically analyzing the relationship between the height of a Binary Search Tree vs. the number of nodes
+* Empirically analyzing the relationship between the height of a Binary Search Tree vs. the number of nodes (`BSTTree.py`)
-* A Tic Tac Toe game with simple AI optimizations
+* A Tic Tac Toe game with simple AI optimizations (`TicTacToe.py`)
-* Web scraping using Python's urllib and requests modules
+* Web scraping using Python's urllib and requests modules (`mostCommon.py`)
-* Some linear algebra functions including Gaussian Elimination, determinant, and matrix multiplication
+* Some linear algebra functions including Gaussian Elimination, determinant, and matrix multiplication (`linAlg.py` and `GaussianElim.py`)